 Currently, routine screening of donor and recipient serostatus for B19V is not recommended; there have been research efforts[24,32].
 There is also a lack of epidemiologic data, including the seroprevalence in transplant candidates, depending on the region or organ type[11,33].

-This study aimed to determine the B19V serological status and active viral replication by B19V DNA quantification in kidney, liver, and pancreas transplant candidates at the large national transplant center.
+This study aimed to determine the B19V serological status and active viral replication by B19V DNA quantification in kidney, liver, and pancreas transplant candidates at a large national transplant center.

 MATERIALS AND METHODS